 Cocaine And Klonopin (Clonazepam): A Deadly Combination

-Mixing cocaine, a stimulant, and Klonopin, a depressant, can have opposing effects on the body which can lead to a variety of dangers and evenly deadly effects.
+Mixing cocaine, a stimulant, and Klonopin, a depressant, can have opposing effects on the body.
+These effects can lead to a variety of dangers, even death.

 Side Effects Of Combining Cocaine And Klonopin

-When a person is abusing a stimulant like cocaine, it is not uncommon for the person to take a central nervous system (CNS) depressant, like clonazepam, to calm down at the end of the night.
+When a person is abusing cocaine, it is not uncommon for the person to take a central nervous system (CNS) depressant, like clonazepam, to calm down at the end of the night.

 Cocaine And Klonopin Abuse Effects